matthewvilhauer/concert-tracker-angular/README.md

 Refactor of Concert Tracker App Using Angular

 This is the second iteration of the concert tracker app.
 This time I around I wanted to use Angular for the front end.
-As a result, my code base (in particular my controllers) was much cleaner.
+As a result, my code (in particular the controllers) was much cleaner.
 I had far less repitition since I was not forced to use only JQuery and handlebars to render templates.

 I was also able to integrate my newly developed back-end app (Concert Tracker API - https://github.com/matthewvilhauer/concert-tracker-api) to handle the data reqests for this app.
 So Concert Tracker Angular does the front-end work while Concert Tracker API handles the back end.